WHAT ARE TRUSTEES?

 As any experienced trust barrister will advise you, the Court is likely to consider:

-• the best means of promoting the purposes of the trust
+- the best means of promoting the purposes of the trust, and

 Trustees who actively oppose their removal and replacement by beneficiaries need to be aware that if they are found to have breached their duties, they can find themselves having to pay not only their own costs but the full costs (known as indemnity costs) of the beneficiaries.